was appointed Principal

 this success, Greg has given recitals as an organist and accompanist at

-venues throughout the UK, including the cathedrals of Canterbury, Carlisle,
+venues throughout the UK and abroad, including the cathedrals of Canterbury, Carlisle,

 Newcastle, Ripon, Rochester, Sheffield,